Acute Myocardial Infarction (MI)

 Immediate coronary angiography (unless fibrinolytics are given) for patients with STEMI or complications (eg, persistent chest pain, hypotension, markedly elevated cardiac markers, unstable arrhythmias)

-Delayed coronary angiography (within 24 to 48 h) for patients with NSTEMI without complications
+Delayed coronary angiography (within 24 to 48 hours) for patients with NSTEMI without complications

 (See also algorithm Approach to Acute Myocardial Infarction.)

-Evaluation begins with initial and serial ECG and serial measurements of cardiac markers to help distinguish between unstable angina, ST segment elevation myocardial infarction, and non ST segment elevation myocardial infarction.
+Evaluation begins with initial and serial ECG and serial measurements of cardiac markers to help distinguish between unstable angina, ST segment elevation myocardial infarction (STEMI), and non ST segment elevation myocardial infarction (NSTEMI).
 This distinction is the center of the decision pathway because fibrinolytics benefit patients with STEMI but may increase risk for those with NSTEMI.
 Also, urgent cardiac catheterization is indicated for patients with acute STEMI but not generally for those with NSTEMI.

-For STEMI, initial ECG is usually diagnostic, showing ST-segment elevation ≥ 1 mm in 2 or more contiguous leads subtending the damaged area (see Figure: Acute lateral left ventricular infarction (tracing obtained within a few hours of onset of illness)., Lateral left ventricular infarction (after the first 24 h)., Lateral left ventricular infarction (several days later)., Acute inferior (diaphragmatic) left ventricular infarction (tracing obtained within a few hours of onset of illness)., Inferior (diaphragmatic) left ventricular infarction (after the first 24 h)., and Inferior (diaphragmatic) left ventricular infarction (several days later).).
+For STEMI, initial ECG is usually diagnostic, showing ST-segment elevation ≥ 1 mm in 2 or more contiguous leads subtending the damaged area (see figures Acute lateral left ventricular infarction, Lateral left ventricular infarction, Lateral left ventricular infarction (several days later), Acute inferior (diaphragmatic) left ventricular infarction, Inferior (diaphragmatic) left ventricular infarction, and Inferior (diaphragmatic) left ventricular infarction (several days later)).

 If right ventricular (RV) infarction is suspected, a 15-lead ECG is usually recorded; additional leads are placed at V4-6R, and, to detect posterior infarction, V8 and V9.